finbourne/lusid-sdk-csharp/sdk/docs/AggregationApi.md

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfAggregationQuery result = apiInstance.GetQueryableKeys(page, limit, filter, opts: opts);

                 // GetQueryableKeys: Query the set of supported \"addresses\" that can be queried from the aggregation endpoint.
                 ResourceListOfAggregationQuery result = apiInstance.GetQueryableKeys(page, limit, filter);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));